-name a required machine-readable identifier used to reference the relay hr-name an optional human-readable name which can appear in provisioning, monitoring and debugging systems.
-Must be unique within a Discovery Domain.

-public-key a public key that identifies the Discovery Relay.
-This key can be shared across services on the Discovery Relay Host.
-Indeed, if a Discovery Proxy and Discovery Relay are running on the same host, the same key may be used for both.
-The public key uniquely identifies the Discovery Relay and is used by the Discovery Proxy to verify that it is talking to the intended Discovery Relay after a TLS connection has been established.

-private-key the private key corresponding to the public key.

-connect-tuples a list of IP address/port tuples that may be used to connect to the Discovery Relay.
-The relay may be configured to listen on all addresses on a single port, but this is not required, so the port as well as the address must be specified.

-multicast links a list of multicast links to which this relay is physically connected.
+- name a required machine-readable identifier used to reference the relay - hr-name an optional human-readable name which can appear in provisioning, monitoring and debugging systems.
+Must be unique within a Discovery Domain. - certificate a certificate that identifies the Discovery Relay.
+This certificate can be shared across services on the Discovery Relay Host.
+Indeed, if a Discovery Proxy and Discovery Relay are running on the same host, the same certificate can be used for both.
+The public key in the certificate uniquely identifies the Discovery Relay and is used by a Discovery Relay Client (e.g., a Discovery Proxy) to verify that it is talking to the intended Discovery Relay after a TLS connection has been established.
+The certificate must either be signed by its own key, or have a signature chain that can be validated using PKIX authentication [RFC6125]. - private-key the private key corresponding to the public key in the certificate. - listen-tuple a list of IP address/port tuples that may be used to connect to the Discovery Relay.
+The relay may be configured to listen on all addresses on a single port, but this is not required, so the port as well as the address must be specified. - multicast links a list of multicast links to which this relay is physically connected.

 The private key should never be distributed to other hosts; all of the other information describing a Discovery Relay can be safely shared with Discovery Proxies.

 In some cases a Relay may not be configured with a static list of links, but may simply discover links by monitoring the set of available interfaces on the host on which the Relay is running.
 In that case, the relay could be configured to identify links based on the names of network interfaces, or based on the set of available prefixes seen on those interfaces.
-This sort of configuration is out of scope for this discussion and is left as an exercise for the reader.
+The details of this sort of configuration are not specified in this document.